 Can you move to Malta to considerably reduce your taxes?
 Absolutely.

-In today’s era, it may be counter-productive to associate yourself or your business with traditional tax havens.
+This is important considering that, today, it may actually be counter-productive to associate yourself or your business with traditional tax havens.
 You may be able to enjoy zero taxes there, but good luck finding a credible bank willing to deal with you.
-Moreover, the lack of reporting requirements is a one-way ticket to tons of paperwork at any financial institution you will ever go to.

-In contrast, moving to offshore jurisdictions like Malta may be more beneficial in the long term.
-You will have to pay taxes (a small amount), but no one will ever make you fill out ten extra forms just because you’re running a business out of a tax haven.
-You will also have the advantage of an EU business and all the perks that come along with it, like a stable political and economic landscape.
+You will have to pay taxes in Malta, sure (albeit a small amount), but no one will ever make you fill out ten extra forms just because you’re running a business out of a tax haven.

-Sounds like something you’re looking for?
-We’ve helped many clients establish a business, second residency, or citizenship in Malta.
+We’ve helped many clients establish a business , second residency or citizenship in Malta.
 We can help you do the same.
-Set up a call with us today, and let us help you go where you’re treated best.
+Set up a call with us today and let us help you go where you’re treated best.